jotafurtado/getsentry/README.md

 # Sentry Integration for Laravel 4

 Sentry (getsentry.com) and Laravel 4 integration.
-Automatically sent Laravel log messages to Sentry.
+Automatically send Laravel log messages to Sentry.
 This package integrates Sentry and Laravel 4 in a super simple way.
 Let's see how it works.

 ## Installation